nalinahuja/qcd/README.md

 ## Installation

 <p align="justify">
 Please navigate to the <a href="https://github.com/nalinahuja22/qcd/releases">release</a> tab of this repository and download the latest version of this project.
-You can alternatively clone this <a href="https://github.com/nalinahuja22/qcd">repository</a> but it is recommended that you download the most recent release as the git repository is comparatively larger.
+You can download either via a GUI interface or using a utility like `wget` or `curl`.
+Alternatively, you can alternatively clone this <a href="https://github.com/nalinahuja22/qcd">repository</a> but it is recommended that you download the most recent release as the git repository is comparatively larger.
 </p>

 <p align="justify">